Vital Center

-The term Vital Center was first coined by the Harvard historian Arthur M. Schlesinger Jr. in his 1949 book of that title.
-However, he objected to the domestic use of the phrase:
+The term Vital Center was coined by the Harvard historian Arthur M. Schlesinger Jr. in his 1949 book of that title.

+Schlesinger first mentioned the term in a New York Times article in April 1948 titled “Not Left, Not Right, But a Vital Center.”

 US President Bill Clinton started to use the phrase "vital center" in speeches given during his term of office.
-Schlesinger noted an article for Slate magazine that Clinton hoped to appropriate the term to mean "middle of the road" or something that his "DLC fans" might prefer its meaning to be, which would locate it "somewhere closer to Ronald Reagan than to Franklin D. Roosevelt."
-In the Slate article, Schlesinger strongly rejected that interpretation of the term and reiterated his argument from the 1998 introduction:
+In 1997, Schlesinger noted in an article for Slate magazine that Clinton hoped to appropriate the term to mean "middle of the road" or something that his "DLC fans" might prefer its meaning to be, which would locate it "somewhere closer to Ronald Reagan than to Franklin D. Roosevelt."
+In the Slate article, Schlesinger strongly rejected that interpretation of the term: